Sales taxes in the United States: Iowa

 Iowa has a 6% state sales tax and an optional local sales tax of 1% imposed by most cities and unincorporated portions of most counties, bringing the total up to a maximum of 7%.
-There is no tax on most unprepared food, except candy and soda.
+There is no tax on most unprepared food, except candy and soda (Iowa also charges a nickel deposit for each soda container).
 The Iowa Department of Revenue provides information about local option sales taxes, including sales tax rate lookup.
 Iowa also has sales tax on services when rendered, furnished, or performed.

 Kansas

 Kansas has a 6.5% statewide sales tax rate that began on 1 July 2015.
 More than 900 jurisdictions within the state (cities, counties, and special districts) may impose additional taxes.
-For example, in the capital city of Topeka, retailers must collect 6.5% for the state, 1.15% for Shawnee County, and 1.5% for the city, for a total rate of 9.15%.
+For example, in the capital city of Topeka, retailers must collect 6.5% for the state, 1.35% for Shawnee County, and 1.5% for the city, for a total rate of 9.35%.

 Kansas reduced the state-level sales tax on food sales tax to 4% in 2023.
 Further cuts will be to 2% on 1 January 2024 before being fully eliminated on 1 January 2025.
 Local sales taxes are still imposable.

 No sales tax is charged on prescription medicines.

 To date, the highest combined rate of sales tax is 11.6%, at a Holiday Inn Express in Ottawa.
-Additionally, if a consumer in Kansas does not pay any sales tax at time of purchase, they must declare the unpaid tax on their yearly income tax.